 All people involved in the process of developing a product’s image should know how to use the persona template you have created to ease the course of their work, be it in marketing or user experience design.

-Keep reading more about this topic in this article created by our team at Amelia and find more information about what a user persona is and how user persona templates can help you.
+Keep reading more about this topic in this article created by our team at Amelia (our WordPress booking plugin) and find more information about what a user persona is and how user persona templates can help you.

 What Is a User Persona?

 Before explaining why you would need user personas, let’s first define the term itself.
 User personas are conceptual representations (i.e. models) of who your ideal customer is.
 Designing user personas requires a lot of research and analysis of your audience’s goals, behavior, desires, and more.

 Regularly, the following criteria are analyzed: